Authorisation and authentication

-For more information on setting up and locating these credentials, see here.
+For more information about setting up and locating these credentials, see here.

 GCP credentials are needed for Matillion to access Google Cloud Platform services, including Cloud Storage buckets, and KMS.
-You'll need to give permission through the GCP admin console, and enter it into the Matillion ETL instance via Project Menu → Manage Credentials.
-See here for more information.
+You'll need to give permission through the GCP admin console, and enter it into your Matillion ETL instance by accessing the Project menu, then selecting Manage Credentials.
+For more information, see here.

 Matillion ETL uses the "admin BigQuery role", and the "Storage admin role".
-For more information on IAM Roles & Permissions for GCP, see here.
+For more information about IAM Roles and Permissions for GCP, see here.